nekowasabi/aider.vim/README.md

 - `:AiderAddIgnoreCurrentFile` - Adds the current file to the `.aiderignore`
 - `:AiderAsk <question>` - Sends a question to aider without adding any files to the context
+- `:AiderHide` - Hides the floating window and reloads the buffer.

 ## Additional Prompt